What are the 4Ps of marketing? You probably already know the answer, but do you know how they apply to content marketing?

 As you can see above, past “artificial potted plants” the keyword density isn’t indicated.
 This is because we’re using the free version of the Keyword Generator.
 To access a more comprehensive list, you have to pay for this tool.

-Once you’ve chosen a keyword, Contio’s SEO analysis tool makes it easy to write an article that is properly tailored for SEO.
-To use the SEO tool, simply start typing in the editor window, plug your keyword into the “focus keyphrase” box, and fill in the other boxes.
+Once you’ve chosen a keyword, good SEO writing tools makes it easy to write an article that is properly tailored for SEO.

 The last element of the 4Ps of marketing is ‘Promotion’.
 This includes paid media like advertisements and sponsored placements.
 Paying for an advertisement every now and then can help supplement organic traffic to your content.